jackpsmith-git/PointCloudRenderer/README.md

 Point-Cloud Renderer uses premake as its build system.
 To generate VS2022 project files, run Scripts/Setup-Windows.bat.

 ### Shader Compilation
 SPIR-V shaders are not pre-compiled in this repo.
 You must first generate compiled .spv files from each of the shaders in Sample/Shaders/.
 It is recommended that you use glslangValidator (included with Vulkan SDK) to do so.
-Open git bash in the root directory, and enter the following commands:
+Open git bash in the shaders directory, and enter the following commands:

 ```
 glslangValidator -V pointcloud.comp -o pointcloud.comp.spv